You never have an unkind word spoken at your holiday table or someone stalking away from the dining room screaming, do you?

 I think this might be key: I went first.

-So, last weekend, I tried out my new ‘how to deal with family stress’ plan and here’s what happened . . .
+Last weekend, I tried my new ‘how to deal with family stress’ plan.
+Here’s what happened . . .

-I laid my expectations aside and stopped taking the burden of cleaning the house as my own.
+I laid my expectations aside and stopped taking the burden of cleaning the house as mine.
 I relaxed.
-My sisters came, we worked together, and we found treasure.
+My sisters came.
+We worked together and we found treasure.

 In the unfinished room off the end bedroom, next to my Dad’s rock collection and the Willow Ware China that was to be my wedding present, surrounded by every magazine Dad’s purchased in the last 20 years, we found a box of never-before-seen-by-us photos.